ibmresilient/resilient-community-apps/fn_pa_panorama/README.md

 - [Install + Customize](#install--customize)

 ## Overview
-Integration with Resilient and Panorama for adding and removing IP addresses, DNS entries, and users from groups.
+Integration with Resilient and Palo Alto Panorama for adding and removing IP addresses, DNS entries, and users from groups.

 ---